 Lucy Coad: Tuning hammers, plain and covered strings, Seccotine, leather for hammer-hinges, vellum for hopper-hinges.

-Graham Walker has been working for several years on authentic cloths for Early Keyboard Instruments, and many of us now depend on it for building new instruments as well as restorations.
+Graham Walker worked for several years to develop authentic cloths for early keyboard instruments, and many of us have depended on them for building new instruments as well as for restorations.
 These cloths are woven from pure wool, of course, and are as close as possible to the original textures and colours.
-The range has been increased, with new options for damper-cloths.
-Please see Graham's website for details and prices.
+We are pleased to announce that Lucy Coad has now taken over the stock and the responsibility for supply.

 Malcolm Rose: Red brass, yellow brass, and iron wire for strings; copper, tinned copper, annealed brass and soft iron for covers.